lucien1011/MyGenProductions/bin/MadGraph5_aMCatNLO/README.md

 git pull origin master
 ```

-Make sure that each file in the following directory is suited for your work:
+Now check in the following directories and make sure that each file is suited for your work:
 <!--Now you need to prepare a couple of directories:
 * createAndSubmitGridpacks.sh -->
 * `MadGraph_cards_<MODEL>_template/`, where <MODEL> matches the model you are using (like "ALP").